 Anny spends most of her time on Netflix unearthing an unhealthy number of Kdramas to watch during her free time.

-In 2019-2020, Korean culture and K-pop have experienced a tremendous increase in their fanbase from all parts of the world.
+Korean culture and K-pop have experienced a tremendous increase in their fanbase from all parts of the world.
 Its variety of genres and themes have seized the attention of people who had once given up on television shows.
 The Korean drama trend has once again been reinvigorated, but for some, it has always been there.
 With Netflix showcasing many top-notch productions with stellar casting, here are the best five.

 5. Chicago Typewriter